F3Nation-Community/weaselbot/README.md

 ## Achievements

-If enabled, Weaselbot will pull your PAXMiner data daily to see if any of your PAX have crossed certain activity thresholds.
-If they have, and if they haven't already been awarded them (as per the `achievements_awarded` table), Weaselbot will give them a shout-out in your `#achievement-unlocked` channel and add the award to your `achievements_awarded` table.
+If enabled, WeaselBot will pull your PAXMiner data daily to see if any of your PAX have crossed certain activity thresholds.
+If they have, and if they haven't already been awarded them (as per the `achievements_awarded` table), WeaselBot will give them a shout-out in your `#achievement-unlocked` channel and add the award to your `achievements_awarded` table.
 This table in turn drives the `achievements_view` view, which you can use in your region's dashboard / reporting for a cool "trophy case".

 ### Things to know / best practices

-1. Weaselbot doesn't know what he doesn't know...
-If a tree falls in the woods (a backblast was not created or created incorrectly, guys not tagged etc), he doesn't know about it :) While I'm happy to investigate issues with Weaselbot, I won't be able to support every region's request of "why didn't this guy get this achievement?", as 99% of the time it's likely a data entry error
+1. WeaselBot doesn't know what he doesn't know...
+If a tree falls in the woods (a backblast was not created or created incorrectly, guys not tagged etc), he doesn't know about it :) While I'm happy to investigate issues with WeaselBot, I won't be able to support every region's request of "why didn't this guy get this achievement?", as 99% of the time it's likely a data entry error
-2. Weaselbot works retroactively, pulling the full year's data every run.
+2. WeaselBot works retroactively, pulling the full year's data every run.
 This means you could create / fix a backblast from a month ago and it would still be reflected.
-It also means that you could start using Weaselbot in the middle of the year, and he would award all achievements that should have been earned to date
+It also means that you could start using WeaselBot in the middle of the year, and he would award all achievements that should have been earned to date
 3. By default, your region will have access to a dozen or so **automatic** achievements.
-These are achievements that Weaselbot will award on its own based on the paxminer data.
+These are achievements that WeaselBot will award on its own based on the paxminer data.
 If there's an achievement you don't like, you can simply delete it from your region's new `achievements_list` table
 4. There is also functionality for **manual** achievements.
-These are achievements that you have to explicitly "tell" Weaselbot about.
+These are achievements that you have to explicitly "tell" WeaselBot about.
 More info on that below
 5. There are achievements that are specific to different types of activity.
 For example, if you track QSource events and attendance, there are achievements specific to that.
-The best way to have Weaselbot differentiate between your activity types is to name your backblast channels in the following way:
+The best way to have WeaselBot differentiate between your activity types is to name your backblast channels in the following way:
     * QSource: `#qsource`
     * Blackops (non-scheduled beatdowns): `#blackops`
     * Rucking: `#rucking`